Skip to Main Content

 Choosing a 0% intro APR card for purchases vs. balance transfers

 While many zero-interest cards have the same intro APR offers for purchases and balance transfers, some of the most popular cards may provide a shorter offer on purchases to deliver a longer balance transfer intro APR or another valuable perk.
-To help narrow down your shortlist of potential cards, consider whether you prioritize keeping interest at bay on upcoming purchases or your existing balance — or if a well-rounded card with matching offers is best for your situation.
+To help narrow down your shortlist of potential cards, consider whether you prioritize keeping interest at bay on upcoming purchases, your existing balance or if a well-rounded card with matching offers is best for your situation.

-It can be easier to plan how long it will take to pay down your debt as you have a clear timeline between 12 and 21 months.
+It can be easier to plan how long it will take to pay down your debt if you have a clear timeline between 12 and 21 months.
 You can divide it evenly or focus on lowering your debt to a certain amount before the offer ends.

 How a Bankrate writer used his 0% intro APR card offer